 Günderrode’s claim that the dead live on in the living is meant literally: The ability to experience real connections with the dead, as well as nonhuman and even inanimate things (“those things whose life resembles death”), is underpinned by the metaphysical picture outlined above.
-According to Günderrode, after a person’s death, “their mixture returns to the substance of the earth,” after which it is divided up and re-assembled, together with other elements, to form new entities.
+According to Günderrode, after a person’s death, “their mixture returns to the substance of the earth,” after which it is divided up and reassembled, together with other elements, to form new entities.
 Thus, in “Letters,” the writer, saddened by the thought of being separated from Eusebio by death, claims that “I consoled myself that our befriended elements, obeying the laws of attraction, would find each other even in infinite space and join with each other” (I:358; see also I:68).

 A major implication of this model is that the “homogenous” elements in two people, or two beings of any kind, that harmonize with each other can join together after death according to the “laws of affinity” to create new, more harmonious forms of life (see, e.g., I:325).
 Consequently, the constitution of new entities out of the same elements according to laws of affinity should gradually contribute to a more harmonious world—and potentially to the harmonious, organic unity that Günderrode calls “the realized idea of the earth” (I:449).
-We saw above that, in “Story of a Brahmin,” the narrator claims that: “a time of perfection must come, when each being will be harmonious with itself and with the others, when they flow into each other and become one[.]”
-The cultivation of friendships and other forms of connection to (human and nonhuman) others, as well as self-cultivation in order to be more capable of forming these connections, are the means by which the beings of the world can gradually come together into a harmonious whole.
+We saw above that, in “Story of a Brahmin,” the narrator claims that “a time of perfection must come, when each being will be harmonious with itself and with the others, when they flow into each other and become one.”
+The cultivation of friendships and other forms of connection to (human and nonhuman) others, as well as self-cultivation in order to be more capable of forming these connections, is the means by which the beings of the world can gradually come together into a harmonious whole.

-Günderrode’s ideal for community is based on connections between individuals, and includes connections with aspects of the world beyond the human—that is, both nonhuman entities and the universal principle, spirit, force or life that is manifested in every finite being.
-This form of community cannot be imposed on people or things, for example through laws or institutions, educational systems, or methods for controlling, shaping or cultivating the natural world.
+Günderrode’s ideal for community is based on connections between individuals and includes connections with aspects of the world beyond the human—that is, both nonhuman entities and the universal principle, spirit, force, or life that is manifested in every finite being.
+This form of community cannot be imposed on people or things, for example through laws or institutions, educational systems, or methods for controlling, shaping, or cultivating the natural world.
 This community is instead bound by feelings of affinity, friendship, and love, and, if it grows, can only do so organically, as individuals develop to have more in common with each other.
 This growth of an ideal community—or of several, for there is no reason why these harmonies could not develop in several places at once and then converge (see Licher “Du mußt Dich” 31)—creates a gradual movement towards a more harmonious whole.
-In other words, by working on oneself in this kind of community of connected beings, that is, in developing together a deeper, shared connection to each other and to the infinite, productive “spirit of nature” that runs through all things, individuals cultivate themselves and thereby the earth, whose elements they are made of.
-In so doing, they not only increase their own “liveliness,” “animation” or “spirit,” but begin to join together into the interconnected parts of the ultimate organism that would constitute the final order of the earth.
+In other words, by working on oneself in this kind of community of connected beings—that is, in developing together a deeper, shared connection to each other and to the infinite, productive “spirit of nature” that runs through all things—individuals cultivate themselves and thereby the earth, whose elements they are made of.
+In so doing, they not only increase their own “liveliness,” “animation,” or “spirit” but begin to join together into the interconnected parts of the ultimate organism that would constitute the final order of the earth.

 Concluding Remarks on Günderrode and Political Ecology